Matt Dowling (politician)

-Matt Dowling is the representative for the 51st District of the Pennsylvania House of Representatives.
-He is a member of the Republican Party.
+Matt Dowling (born November 18, 1984) is an American politician who served in the Pennsylvania House of Representatives for the 51st district from 2017 to 2022, as a member of the Republican Party.

 Early life

-According to his official biography, Dowling graduated from Uniontown Area High School in 2003.
+Dowling graduated from Uniontown Area High School in 2003.
 He studied Theology and Philosophy at Franciscan University of Steubenville and obtained a B.A. in Business Administration and Management from Waynesburg University.

 Political career

 Dowling began his political career in 2016, when he defeated Tim Mahoney, a five-term Democratic incumbent, in the general election for the 51st District seat in the Pennsylvania House of Representatives.

 The 51st Legislative District consisted of portions of Fayette and Somerset counties.
 In the state House, Dowling was assigned to the Judiciary, Liquor Control, State Government, and Urban Affairs committees.